bahrus/xtal-element/README.md

 ## Progressive Enhancement Support

 Quite often, a web component, after initializing, needs to retrieve some entity before it can really render anything meaningful.
 In the meantime, perhaps we want to display something, like a loading mask and or a summary of what the component is showing.
-That means using light children, that, only when we have someting better to show, should dis[lay.
+That means using light children, that, only when we have someting better to show, should display.